Surrogate Partner Collective. Cultivating the next generation of surrogate partners and therapists.

 Human Awareness Institute.
 HAI offers workshops in love, intimacy, and sexuality.

 San Francisco Sex Information Helpline.
 SFSI provides free, confidential, accurate, non-judgmental information about sex and reproductive health.

-A number of really good books about Surrogate Partner Therapy have been published recently.
+A number of good books about Surrogate Partner Therapy have been published recently.

 The Touch of Love: An Intimate Journey with a Surrogate Partner, by Cheryl King

 An Intimate Life: Sex, Love, and my Journey as a Surrogate Partner, by Cheryl T. Cohen Greene